mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Therefore, committing significant resources to scrutinizing protocols for latent centralization risk -- especially for concentration and platform risks -- is unlikely to be effective in preventing Internet centralization.
 Almost all existing Internet protocols -- including IP, TCP, HTTP, and DNS -- exhibit concentration or platform centralization.
 Refusing to standardize a newer protocol because it faces similar risks would not be equitable, proportionate, or effective.

 When centralization risk is found, standards efforts should consider its relationship with other architectural goals as they consider how to address it.
-In particular, attention should be paid to how effective standards (as a form of architectural regulation) is in achieving each goal.
+In particular, attention should be paid to how effective standards (as a form of architectural control) is in achieving each goal.

 For example, privacy is often more effectively ensured by ex ante technical constraints, as compared to ex post legal regulation.
-Conversely (as discussed) some kinds of centralization are likely better addressed through legal regulation.
+Conversely (as discussed) some kinds of centralization may be more amenable to being addressed addressed through legal regulation.
 Thus, as a first order concern, a standards effort balancing these concerns might focus primarily on privacy.
 However, often these are not completely separable goals -- concentration can result in one or a few entities having greater volume and variety of data available exclusively to them, raising significant privacy and security concerns.

 ## Decentralize Proprietary Functions {#up}